wolfgangasdf/iqp-book/development.md

 ## video lectures

 ### idea
-* the script/book contains everything - text close to what said in video, and equations and plots needed for slides.
+* the script/book contains everything - text close to what said in video, and equations and plots needed for slides
-* make slides before video, making slides checks the storyline.
+* make slides before video, making slides checks the storyline
-* record video based on script, and put video of me on the slides and record slideshow and combine into final video.
+* record video based on script, and put video of me on the slides and record slideshow and combine into final video

 ### record video
 * use macbook pro on eye height, bluetooth mouse to scroll (read from top of screen). best greenscreen but not needed
 * macbook pro m1 microphones & camera is sufficient at 1-2m distance
 * make sure the audio is strong enough (system prefs)
-* with quicktime: float on top, check 3x that recording in progress, it's super confusing.
+* with quicktime: float on top, check 3x that recording in progress, it's super confusing

 #### DONT FORGET
+* change `_config.yml` to show slidetags
 * make introduction, "in this video..."
-* never say left/right figure, on slides it's different.
+* never say left/right figure, on slides it's different

 ### overlay video with OBS
 https://obsproject.com/

 Powerpoint:
 * preferences, slideshow -> disable navigation things, use right-click instead
-* present normally (in-window has no presenter view). right-click -> "use presenter view" even without 2nd screen, slideshow is on hidden window.
+* present normally (in-window has no presenter view). right-click -> "use presenter view" even without 2nd screen, the slideshow is on the hidden window

 Now in OBS:
 * settings -> video